AmyRBrons/Lab2-Colour-Perception/README.md

 This illusion cmes from lack of visual information about the depth of the image.
 The lack of visual cues gives this illusion ambiguity.

 ### Task 9 - the Incomplete Triangles
-This illusion evokes our expectaition of shape, and defines a form without lines by making us complete the shape.
+This illusion evokes our expectation of shape and defines a form without lines by making us complete the shape.
+It really demonstrates how our visual system is always trying to make sense of patterns and complete shapes, even when they're not actually there.

 ## Part 2 - Exploring Colours in Matlab
 ---